-There are eight modules to your online assessment of prior learning.
+Most students will complete four modules for their APL.
+Students pursuing credit for General Education will complete five modules.
 In each module there will be writing assignments that will help you develop your portfolio.

 For most activities in the module there is an explanation followed by a form that will be used to submit your work.